dewe/gavagai-python/README.md

 pprint(keywords)
 ```

-### API call with additional options
+### Example: API call with language specified

 The `/tonality` resource measures multi-dimensional sentiment, based on lexical analysis.
-For accuracy, language should be specified.
+Default language is English, but for texts in other languages, the language option should be specified.

 ```python
 rom gavagai.client import GavagaiClient